(Latin: goat, resembling a goat)

 Constance capriciously purchased and exchanged five dresses in one week at the local department store.

 Capricorn is classified as an earth sign, and its ruling planet is Saturn.2.
-In astronomy, a faint zodiacal constellation in the equatorial region of the southern hemisphere, lying between Aquarius and Sagittarius.
+In astronomy, a faint zodiacal constellation in the equatorial region of the southern hemisphere: In school Christaine learned that Capricorn was situated between Aquarius and Sagittarius.

-2. The artificial pollination of figs by means of the sting of insects; such as, by chalcid wasps.
+Caprification is the artificial transfer of pollen from the anther to the stigma of figs by means of the sting of insects, such as by chalcid wasps.

 2. Etymology: from Latin caprigenus; caper, "goat" + gegnere "to produce".